 What is RELAY?
-Why are principal's who question RELAY being terminated?
+Why are school administrators who question RELAY terminated?

 Is DCPS Supporting the School-to-Prison Pipeline by Forcing Principals to RELAY?

 Already, two Southeast DC principals have been terminated/non-reappointed due to their questioning and push back of RELAY.
 So what is RELAY?
 And more important, why is RELAY implemented only in predominately Southeast DC?

 The below text helps to clear up some of my questions.
 Although, I really what to hear from the principals who pushed back and input from the classroom teachers.